murphynd/Mr.Robogers/README.md

 ## Specs
 ```
-[] Spec: The program returns a range of numbers from 0 to the users inputted number
+[x] Spec: The program returns a range of numbers from 0 to the users inputted number
-[] Input: "4"
+ Input: "4"
-[] Output: "0, 1, 2, 3, 4"
+ Output: "0, 1, 2, 3, 4"
 ```
 ```
-[] Spec: The program returns numbers that start with 3 from list
+[x] Spec: The program returns numbers that start with 3 from list
-[] Input: "4"
+ Input: "4"
-[] Output: "3"
+ Output: "3"
 ```
 ```
-[] Spec: The program replaces a 3 in array with "Won't you be my neighbor?"
+[x] Spec: The program replaces a 3 in array with "Won't you be my neighbor?"
-[] Input: "4"
+ Input: "4"
-[] Output: "0, 1, 2, "Won't you be my neighbor?", 4"
+ Output: "0, 1, 2, "Won't you be my neighbor?", 4"
 ```
 ```
-[]Spec: The program returns numbers that start with 2 from list
+[x]Spec: The program returns numbers that start with 2 from list
-[]Input: "4"
+Input: "4"
-[]Output: "2"
+Output: "2"
 ```
 ```
-[]Spec: The program replaces a 2 in array with "Boop!".
+[x]Spec: The program replaces a 2 in array with "Boop!".
-[]Input: "4"
+Input: "4"
-[]Output: "0, 1, "Boop!", "Won't you be my neighbor?", 4"
+Output: "0, 1, "Boop!", "Won't you be my neighbor?", 4"
 ```
 ```
-[]Spec: The program returns numbers that start with 1 from list
+[x]Spec: The program returns numbers that start with 1 from list
-[]Input: "4"
+Input: "4"
-[]Output: "1"
+Output: "1"
 ```
 ```
 []Spec: The program replaces a 1 in array with "Beep!"
-[]Input: "4"
+Input: "4"
-[]Output: "0, "Beep!", "Boop!", "Won't you be my neighbor?", 4"
+Output: "0, "Beep!", "Boop!", "Won't you be my neighbor?", 4"
 ```
 ```
 []Spec: program can recognize indivdial numbers in a lager number input
-[]Input: 123
+Input: 123
-[]Output: "1","2","3"
+Output: "1","2","3"
 ```
 ```
-Spec: Program recognizes hiarirchy of #s 3 > 2 > 1 in larger input array list
+[]Spec: Program recognizes hiarirchy of #s 3 > 2 > 1 in larger input array list
 Input: "15"
-output:"0, "Beep!", "Boop!", "Won't you be my neighbor?", 4,5,6,7,8,9,"Beep!",
+Output:"0, "Beep!", "Boop!", "Won't you be my neighbor?", 4,5,6,7,8,9,"Beep!",
 "Beep!"(11),"Boop!"(12),"Won't you be my neighbor?"(13),"Beep!"(14),"Beep!"(15),"Beep!"(16),"Beep!"(17),"Beep!"(18),"Beep!"(19)
 "Boop!"(21),"Boop!"(22),"Won't you be my neighbor?"(23),"Boop!"(24),"Boop!"(25),"Boop!"(26),"Boop!"(27),"Boop!"(28),"Boop!"(29)
 ```